ethereum/eth2.0-pm/interop/hobbits/README.md

 - Epoch 2 is justified
 - Epoch 1 is finalized

+Stretch goal is for clients to run ~15 minutes without error and continual finalization.

 ## Stage Two: Join & Sync

 Clients join an existing short-lived testnet and sync.
 This stage demonstrates the clients' ability to successfully join an existing network.